Here are some of the most popular and unusual Christmas traditions in Melbourne – including cricket, carols, and Christmas BBQs.

 Boxing Day Test

 The day after Christmas is when the annual Boxing Day cricket match kicks off.
 The first day of the five day test is a must-watch for cricket fans.
-For those who can make it to the Melbourne Cricket Ground (MCG) to watch live, it’s one of the best and most boisterous days on the cricketing calendar.
+For those who watch live, it’s one of the best and most boisterous days on the cricketing calendar.
 For everyone else, sitting at home on the couch with the air conditioner on and a plate full of Christmas leftovers, is how it should be done.